wells19d/id10t-mnf/README.md

 }
 ```

-Scenery tracks persistent world conditions such as:
+Scenery can track conditions such as:

 ```python
 "state": {